exorde-labs/container_scout/README.md

 # ContainerScout

 ## Introduction
 ContainerScout is a dynamic Docker container discovery service designed to integrate seamlessly with Prometheus for real-time monitoring of containerized applications.
-By leveraging the aiohttp framework, ContainerScout efficiently fetches and exposes the current state of Docker containers, enabling Prometheus to automatically discover and monitor new or removed containers without manual configuration.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: